ripandy/ripandy/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on [Kassets](https://github.com/kadinche/Kassets), and an Unpublished Game (Check my twitter for sneak peek!).
+- 🌱 I’m currently learning Code Architecture (infinitely).
+- 💬 Ask me about Game Development, Unity, Cats, anything-introverts, etc.
+- 📫 How to reach me: /ripandy or @ripandy (on most of social media).

 <!--
 **ripandy/ripandy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.